ArnaudLigny/leo-bot/README.md

 # leo-bot

-> A very simple bot based on [Botkit](https://github.com/howdyai/botkit) to inform you when it's time to pick up your child at school!
+> A very simple bot based on [Botkit](https://github.com/howdyai/botkit) to notice you when it's time to pick up your child at school!

 ![Slack screen capture](./docs/leo-bot-slack-example.png)